What is a user story and why does it matter?

 • Keep personas updated as you learn more about your actual users

 No matter what techniques you use, you need a clear picture of your key users before writing stories.
 Without this foundation, stories become assumptions rather than insights.
+Structured product discovery is the best way to build this understanding systematically.

-No—think big and let 'crazy' user stories enter the backlog.
+No - think big and let 'crazy' user stories enter the backlog.
 When describing a product as a set of user stories, there's no good reason to constrain your thinking by budget, time, feasibility, or cost.
 The administrative overhead of an extended backlog is small; the value in terms of product clarity and vision is massive.

-• Think big—don't self-censor based on current constraints
+• Think big - don't self-censor based on current constraints

 • Let ambitious or 'crazy' ideas enter the backlog as stories